weewx/weewx/docs_src/weectl/extension.md

   --dry-run             Print what would happen, but do not actually do it.
   --verbosity N         How much information to display {0-3}.
 ```

-#### --config
+### config

-The utility is pretty good about guessing where you configuration file.
-If it guesses wrong, use
+The utility is pretty good about guessing where the WeeWX configuration file
-this option.

-#### --dry-run
+is located.
+If it guesses wrong, use this option to specify the configuration
+file.

+### dry-run

-This option will show you what the installer intends to do, but won't actually do it.
+This option will show you what the installer would do, but will not actually

-#### --verbosity=N
+do it.

+### verbosity=N

-This option selects how much information to show you as the installation proceeds.
+This option selects how much information to show as the installation proceeds.

-## `weectl extension uninstall`
+## weectl extension uninstall

 This action uninstalls an extension.